How to Play 2-7 Triple Draw Poker

 Poker Blinds and Antes

-In 2-7 Triple Draw, blinds are typically used to create initial action and build the pot.
+In 2-7 Triple Draw, poker blinds are typically used to create initial action and build the pot.
 The game usually employs a small blind and a big blind, similar to Texas Hold'em.
 Antes may also be used in some variations, especially in tournament play.

 Small Blind: Posted by the player to the left of the dealer button, usually half the size of the big blind.